-Between Q2 FY 12 and Q2 FY 16, Sales Tax revenue grew by about 15.2% while TOT revenue increased by 25.7%.
-These increases came about, at least partially, from the construction and opening of a major shopping center and hotel along the 29 North corridor.
-Food & Beverage tax revenue also rose by a comparable amount (22%) during this time period.
-This latter result is consistent with the opening of a number of high volume restaurants in the County in recent years.
-Inspections Fees, meanwhile, grew by over 64.4%, while Other Development Fees jumped by about 52%.
-The growth in these two revenue streams reflect the rebound in development activity that has taken place since the end of the "Great Recession" and, as mentioned previously, likely have been skewed upward in the most recent Q2 by a change in fee levels.
-Consumer Utility Tax revenue, unfortunately, remained flat between Q2 FY 12 and Q2 FY 16.
-The rise of just under 1% in this multiyear time frame could reflect a consumer transition away from traditional landline phones to other modes of telecommunication, as discussed previously.
+Between Q3 FY 12 and Q3 FY 16, Sales Tax revenue grew by about 23.4% while TOT revenue decreased by 2.7%.
+The increase in Sales Tax revenue came about, at least partially, from the construction and opening of a major shopping center along the 29 North corridor.
+The essentially flat performance of TOT likely is a statistical illusion, since it follows strong Q2 to Q2 five year growth.
+Food & Beverage tax revenue rose by 9.3% during the Q3 FY 12 to Q3 FY 16 time period.
+This result is consistent with the opening of a number of high volume restaurants in the County in recent years.
+Inspections Fees, meanwhile, grew by 30.5%, while Other Development Fees rose by about 19.7%.
+The growth in these two revenue streams reflect the rebound in development activity that has taken place since the end of the "Great Recession" and, as mentioned previously, likely have been skewed upward in the most recent Q3 by a change in fee levels.
+Consumer Utility Tax revenue, unfortunately, dropped between Q3 FY 12 and Q3 FY 16.
+The decline of 9.3% in this multiyear time frame could reflect a consumer transition away from traditional landline phones to other modes of telecommunication, as discussed previously.